Great Western Railway (train operating company): Rejected fleet

 The first Class 769 to be delivered to GWR was unit 769943, which arrived at Reading TMD in August 2020.
 It was expected to enter service in early 2021.
-The Class 769 was expected to enter service with GWR between June and December 2021, but this was later delayed to 2022.
+The Class 769 was expected to enter squadron service with GWR between June and December 2021, but this was later delayed to 2022.

 In December 2022, GWR announced that the introduction of the Class 769 fleet would be abandoned and the units handed back to Porterbrook in April 2023.
+This was to comply with DfT mandated cost-cutting and also as a result of dissatisfaction with the reliability of the units on test.

 Livery

 Great Western Trains adopted a livery of dark-green upper body and ivory lower body, with a stylised 'Merlin' bird logo.
 Following the rebranding as First Great Western, fader vinyls were added to the lower body, with a gold bar containing the stylised FirstGroup F logo and separate Great Western logotype.
 This livery was sometimes known as the 'fag packet' livery.

 When the Class 180 Adelante units were delivered, they were painted in the intercity version of FirstGroup's corporate bus livery.
 This consisted of a purple-blue base, with pink and gold bars and large pink Fs on the carriage sides and white highlights along the roof and around the driver's cab.
 The doors were painted white to comply with the Disability Discrimination Act 1995.
 The HST fleet was repainted to match as they went through overhaul; however, the livery on the power cars was progressively altered to a plain blue base with pink and gold stripes, following problems with dirt build-up on the large white areas.

 The new Greater Western franchise involved repainting the HST fleet into FirstGroup's 'Dynamic Lines' livery for intercity and commuter services in the former First Great Western and First Great Western Link areas.
 The livery was initially applied to the HST fleet as they went through refurbishment, although the Class 180 units did not receive the new livery due to the termination of their lease.
 The commuter units also received the new livery while receiving standard maintenance, as a refurbishment was not originally planned.

 The rebranding of the company as Great Western Railway introduced a new GWR logo and a dark green livery with white stripes and grey doors in September 2015.